arnauddorgans/TabBarController/README.md

 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/storyboard1.png" width="250">

 - Add custom segues that inherit from TabBarSegue
-- For each of your segues you have to set an identifier that start with 'tab' and end with its index in TabBar
+- For each of your segues you have to set an identifier that starts with 'tab' and ends with its index in TabBar
 <img src="https://github.com/arnauddorgans/TabBarController/blob/master/Images/storyboard2.jpg" width="250">

 Example: if you want 4 viewControllers in your tab, you have to set storyboardSeguesCount to 4, and name your custom segues tab0, tab1, tab2 and tab3